 It can be a gorgeous and peaceful half-day out on the water.
 Whale watching excursions are usually very respectful of whales and other marine animals.
 You need to make sure that your tour departs from San Diego as some Orange County tours (an hour or more away) market to San Diego tourists.

 The tour operators below are operating with enhanced health and safety measures in place that include increase sanitation, reduced capacity, proper distancing, and mask requirements.

 Flagship Cruises & Events

 Flagship Cruises & Events‘ twice-daily whale watching cruises happen during the gray whale migration roughly between early December and mid-April.
-Naturalists from Birch Aquarium join the tours, providing guests with additional insight into our ocean and the marine life in it.
+Naturalists from Birch Aquarium at Scripps join the tours, providing guests with additional insight into our ocean and marine life.

-A snack bar serves refreshments include hot dogs, sandwiches, chips, soda, alcoholic beverages and more.
-Their Whale Tail Guarantee means that if you don’t spot a whale during your tour, you may join another tour for free.
+A snack bar serves refreshments include hot dogs, sandwiches, chips, soda, alcoholic beverages, and more.
+Their Whale Tail Guarantee means that you may join another tour for free if you don’t spot a whale during your tour.

 Hornblower Cruises & Events

 An expert captain and naturalists from the San Diego Natural History Museum narrate winter gray whale and summer blue whale watching cruises.
 They consider this the most comfortable yacht in San Diego due to stabilizers that help prevent motion sickness, air-conditioned interiors, and a fully stocked snack bar and full beverage bar.
 This boat also offers the largest open-air sun deck in San Diego.